AlasAltum/Visualization-K-Means-Algorithm-PyOpenGl/README.md

 ## Installation
-You need Python 3, OpenGL in your GPU.
+You need Python 3, and OpenGL in your GPU.
 Besides, you can install the packages by executing the following command in the directory where clustering_gl is located:

 ```
 pip install -r requirements.txt